Skip To Main Content

 Program Goals

-Our overarching goal is to establish a comprehensive educational program catering to a diverse range of students with disabilities, from severe to non-severe, as well as those with low-incidence disabilities, spanning the age group from birth to 22 years.
-By tailoring educational programs to suit the unique needs and abilities of each individual identified as having special needs, we aim to maximize their potential for success and personal growth.
+Our overarching goal is to establish a comprehensive educational program catering to a diverse range of students with special needs as well as those with low-incidence disabilities, spanning the age group from birth to 22 years.
+By tailoring educational programs to suit the unique needs and abilities of each individual, we aim to maximize their potential for success and personal growth.

 Support Services